ahui2016/ffe/README.md

 After inspection, use `ffe install -i https://github.com/ahui2016/ffe/raw/main/recipes/swap.py` to install it.

-Now, you can use `ffe info -a` to list out all installed recipes, and use `ffe info -r swap` the read more about the recipe (change swap to another recipe's name as you want).
+Now, you can use `ffe info -a` to list out all installed recipes, and use `ffe info -r swap` to read more about the recipe (change swap to another recipe's name as you want).

 ## Use a recipe

-Use `ffe info -r <recipe>` the read more about a recipe, or use `ffe dump -r <recipe> <files...>` to generate a plan of tasks, for example
+Use `ffe info -r <recipe>` to read more about a recipe, or use `ffe dump -r <recipe> <files...>` to generate a plan of tasks, for example

 ```
 ffe dump -r swap file1.txt file2.txt > swap.toml